S-Y-A-N/S-Y-A-N/README.md

 # Hello World!

-I'm a college student currently focused on learning about front-end development.
+I'm a college student currently focused on learning about web development and going through The Odin Project.

 So far, my skillset includes:
 * HTML